|

 Soon

-industry is left behind and the north bank is lined with the overpriced
+and the north bank is lined with the overpriced

 flats of the overpaid city market traders and thier towering offices at